Proudc/CTSS/README.md

 # Continuous Trajectory Similarity Search for Online Outlier Detection

-The code implements CTSS algorithm for online outlier detection.
+The code implements the CTSS algorithm for online outlier detection.